 ISBN Hardback 978-1-907991-09-7 ISBN eBook 978-1-907991-10-3

-Born in November 1916 to the Marquess and Marchioness of Granby, Lady Ursula is a sprightly and still charming lady whose memoirs of her uniquely glamorous life make riveting reading.
+Born in November 1916 to the Marquess and Marchioness of Granby, Lady Ursula was then a sprightly and still charming lady whose memoirs of her uniquely glamorous life make riveting reading.
+Regrettably she died in November 2017.